The Okotoks Art Gallery is delighted to count the following artists among our members.

 Laura's sterling silver jewellery designs are an expression of her artistic journey.
 As a painter, musician, and metalsmith, Laura applies the influence of each art form in her designs.
 Hand textured finishes catch the light, much like the highlight stroke of a paintbrush.
 Semi-precious stones, crystals, and pearls provide a palette of colour, and a studio filled with music provides the inspiration.
 Laura's designs come from the heart, and she strives to marry form and function to ensure a quality piece of wearable art.

 Visit her website at www.lauramcivordesigns.com

-Colour, nature, and texture inspire Valerie McLenahan to design vibrant watercolour and acrylic paintings.
-She has had an interest in drawing and painting throughout her life.
+Colour, shapes, and texture inspire Valerie McLenahan to design vibrant watercolour and acrylic paintings.
 Valerie conjures an artistic idea, gathers her reference photos, adds imagination, and then creates stunning pieces of artwork in a variety of styles.
 Experimenting and exploring new techniques keeps her busy.

-Since 2006 she has been the president of the High River Art Society.
-Beginning in 2004 she became a member of the Okotoks Art Gallery and Station Artists, and helped create the Blackie Artist Guild.
-Valerie resides near the hamlet of Blackie with her equally creative family.
-She aso teaches lessons in watercolour.
-You can often find her painting in the company of other artists.
+She is a member of the High River Art Society, the Okotoks Art Gallery and the Blackie Artist Guild.
+Near the hamlet of Blackie is where Valerie resides with her equally creative family.
+She teaches lessons in watercolour.
+You can often find her in the company of fellow artists.